Deadly Marine Corps disaster at sea was ‘tragic’ and ‘preventable,’ investigation finds

 During a House Armed Services subcommittee hearing this week, Rep. John Garamendi (D-Calif.) said the Government Accountability Office will soon complete an investigation of 4,000 tactical vehicle accidents over the last 10 years that have killed 120 U.S. troops.

-The AAV — designed to carry Marines ashore — sunk off the coast of San Clemente Island, a Navy-owned training area, on the evening of July 30 as it returned to the USS Somerset.
+The AAV — designed to carry Marines ashore — sank off the coast of San Clemente Island, a Navy-owned training area, on the evening of July 30 as it returned to the USS Somerset.
 The doomed AAV was among 12 others that had moved from the ship to the island earlier in the day.

 The Marines — assigned to the 15th Marine Expeditionary Unit of Camp Pendleton, Calif. — for months had been having trouble with their AAVs, which were provided to the unit in “poor condition,” the investigation found.
 On the island, Marines discovered the AAV that soon sank was leaking transmission fluid and added six gallons to keep it going.
 Other vehicles were held back from returning to the ship.